Best Off-Road SUV Deals — May 2026

 | Bronco | Raptor | No program | — |

-Best Bronco deal this month: Outer Banks 4-door with 2.7L EcoBoost — $51,500 MSRP less class="relative z-10",000 dealer cash = $50,500 before negotiation.
-Add 4.49% APR financing and you're saving approximately $2,500 vs. market rate on a 48-month loan.
+Best Bronco deal this month: Outer Banks 4-door with the 2.7L — $51,500 MSRP less class="relative z-10",000 dealer cash = $50,500 before negotiation.
+Add the 4.49% APR and you're saving about $2,500 vs market rate over 48 months.

 Toyota 4Runner

-Toyota has no incentive programs on the 4Runner in May.
+Toyota has no 4Runner incentives in May.

 | Model | Trim | Program | Terms |